Back to Living Real Change

 You can also become infected by consuming contaminated droplets when people vomit.

-“Vomiting is the most common symptom and when infected individuals throw up, aerosolized droplets can contaminate their environment,” explains Dr. Couk.
-“If you happen to touch contaminated surfaces you may infect yourself when you enjoy your next meal, if you do not wash your hands properly before eating.
+“Vomiting is the most common symptom, and when infected individuals throw up, aerosolized droplets can contaminate their environment,” Dr. Couk says.
+“If you happen to touch contaminated surfaces, you may infect yourself when you enjoy your next meal, if you do not wash your hands properly before eating.
 You may also consume food contaminated by another individual.”

-Norovirus spreads quickly through close quarters like cruise ships, daycare centers, restaurants or nursing homes, and most outbreaks typically occur between November and April.
+Norovirus spreads quickly through close quarters, such as cruise ships, daycare centers, restaurants and nursing homes, and most outbreaks occur between November and April.

 What are the symptoms of norovirus?

-If you become infected with the norovirus, symptoms can include:
+If you become infected with norovirus, symptoms can include:

 • Nausea